elcodi/docs/book/standards/code.md

  */
 ```

-Using this kind of blocks there are some tips we all need to take in account.
+Using this kind of blocks there are some tips we all need to take into account.

 * There is a space between all blocks
-* The order is that one.
-Description, Params, Return and Exceptions
+* The order is: Description, Params, Return and Exceptions
-* All params should be aligned as is shown in the example
+* All params should be aligned as shown in the example
-* Never using @inheritBlock.
-Is not useful at all and makes so difficult the
+* Never use @inheritBlock.
+It is not useful at all and makes the
-comprehension of the code
+comprehension of the code so difficult

 ## Tools

 We provide you a way of converting your way of programming to ours.
 Why don't
-you use this tools?
+you use these tools?

 ### PHP-CS-Fixer